f5devcentral/f5-agility-labs-xc/docs/class7/module4/task1.rst

 - Deployed runtime protections using F5 Distributed Cloud
 - Observed live security events (WAF, API, Bot Defense)

-WAS answers the final question:
+F5XC WAS answers the final question:

 **“Did all of this actually make the app more secure?”**

 Review: Pre-Scan vs Post-Scan WAF Reports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Review the Pre-Scan and Post-Scan reports performed using F5XC Web Application Scanning to the live version of the
+Review the Pre-Scan and Post-Scan reports performed using **F5XC Web Application Scanning** to a live version of the

+Open a new tab in your browser and navigate to:

-`F5 AI Generated Application <https://f5-ai-generated-app.xc.hvf5lab.com/reports>`_
+`F5 AI Generated Application <https://f5-ai-generated-app.xc.hvf5lab.com/reports>`_ - https://f5-ai-generated-app.xc.hvf5lab.com/reports

 The reports include: